Slopes and retaining walls

 Some higher risk areas are where:

-If you have concerns about the stability of a slope, or want to make some changes, talk to your council or an engineer.
+If you have concerns about the stability of a slope or want to make some changes, talk to your local council or a qualified engineer.

 Keep a look out on your property for: